victorozoh/waffle_slam/README.md

 to determine correspondences.

 This implementation of the EKF SLAM is still not very robust and is currently being tested and updated.

+## Introduction to the EKF Algorithm
+More technical details on the working of the EKF implementation in the waffle_slam package can be found [here]()

 ## Setup
 - Ubuntu 16.04
 - ROS Kinetic